Saturday, March 17, 2012

 We live to drink our patria's wine, all those sired in exile,

-Tikka Masala and English ghazals we claim in style of exile.
+Chicken Tikka Masala and English ghazals we claim in the style of exile.

 The ink of the story still bleeds past the partition of the page,

-Lines tightly drawn, union thwarted by a father’s files of exile.
+The lines tightly drawn, my union thwarted by a father’s files of exile.

-My passport once the global key, our righteous moral badge,
+My passport was once the global key, our righteous moral badge,

 The eagle plucked, its talons clipped, it soared high in exile.

-The birth cord unravelled, why must they burn the map and ship?
+The birth cord's been unraveled, why must they burn the map and ship?

 This daughter's hopeful welcome, without a smile they did exile.

-Yasmeen, why weep for a place not home, to you yet unknown?
+Yasmeen, why weep for a place not home, to you as yet unknown?

-Go flash your dollars in a stranger place, from yourself again find exile.
+Go and flash your dollars in a stranger place, from yourself again find exile.

 Yasmeen Najmi